Upper Lower vs Push Pull Legs: Choosing the Better Split

 Upper Lower (ULUL) and Push Pull Legs (PPL) are two of the most popular bodybuilding program structures.
 But which is better?
-This comprehensive training guide will help you decide which split is best for your specific goals and needs.
+This comprehensive training guide will help you decide which split is best for your specific goals and needs, whether that be muscle mass or strength.

 To find the most popular and proven lifting programs, including ULUL and PPL, check out the free Boostcamp App.
 You can find tons of science-based workout routines for bodybuilding and powerlifting made by renowned evidence-based coaches.
 Boostcamp also lets you create your own custom routines and log your progress.

-Now let us dive into the comparison between Upper Lower and Push Pull Legs.
+Now let us dive into the comparison between Upper Lower Split and the Push Pull Legs Split.

 Balanced approach: The Upper Lower split evenly targets all major muscle groups, ensuring a well-rounded training program.